 It's a simple dessert with a bottom layer of sweet, juicy cinnamon apples covered with a tender biscuit topping!
-A fantastic recipe that can be made year-round, keeps well and can be frozen.
+Though it's one of our favorite fall desserts, this fantastic recipe can be made year-round.
+It keeps well and can be frozen.

-Rescue recipe: a dessert that saves the occasion because it comes together quickly, is a total crowd-pleaser, travels well if needed, and can be made year-round.
+Rescue recipe: a dessert that saves the occasion because it comes together quickly, is a total crowd-pleaser, travels well if needed, and can be made year-round, not just during apple season.

-Versatile: apples and cinnamon are a no-brainer, but they can easily be made with other fruit like pears, peaches, plums, cherries, or pineapple, to name a few.
+Versatile: apples and cinnamon are a no-brainer, but they can easily be made with other fruits.
+Our most popular are the spiced pear cobbler, old-fashioned peach cobbler and the crowd-pleasing blueberry cobbler.

 There are two parts to this easy apple dessert, and both use everyday ingredients that you probably have at home right now.